XAU

 All-Time High

-Palladium's all-time high of approximately $3,440 per ounce was reached in March 2022.
-Russia's invasion of Ukraine triggered panic over sanctions on Russian palladium exports, and prices surged from around $2,400 to over $3,400 in just weeks.
-Russia accounts for roughly 40% of global palladium production through Norilsk Nickel, the world's largest palladium producer.
+Palladium's all-time high is approximately $3,440 per ounce, reached in early March 2022.
+Russia's invasion of Ukraine triggered panic over sanctions on Russian palladium exports, and prices surged from around $2,400 to over $3,400 in weeks.
+Russia accounts for roughly 40% of global palladium production through Norilsk Nickel, the world's largest producer.
+Unlike gold, silver, and platinum, which all set new records in the 2025 to 2026 metals run, palladium's 2022 peak has held.

 Platinum Substitution